 - Choose yogurts made with organic whole milk and that say, “100% grass-fed or pasture-raised” so that you know the dairy cows are living their lives on grass pastures, not in factory-farm conditions.
 Grass-fed cows typically eat native grasses and are not fed GMO grains.

 - We also recommend choosing plain, unflavored yogurt rather than those that are flavored or have added fruit.
 Plain yogurts typically do not have added sugar.
 Add your own toppings of fresh fruit and natural added sugar, such as ½–1 teaspoon of honey or maple syrup.
 Plain yogurt is also a great substitute for sour cream.

 - Avoid store-bought yogurt parfaits; they pack a lot of additional ingredients on top of flavored yogurt, which ultimately drives up the added sugar content.

 - Companies must disclose whether they heat-treat their yogurt after the probiotics have been added.
 Look for labels that state, “heat-treated after culturing,” and avoid these products as the process kills off the beneficial live cultures.
 Choose the ones that say, “contains active yogurt cultures” or “live active cultures/acidophilus.”
 Probiotics are good for your digestive system and also help maintain a healthy immune system.
 Yogurt is a great way to incorporate beneficial bacteria into your diet as is taking a daily probiotic.
-Our WFP Probiotic Complete is a comprehensive multi-strain formula that includes Saccharomyces boulardii (SB), Lactobacillus, and Bifidobacterium.
+Our Wiseman Health Probiotic Complete is a comprehensive multi-strain formula that includes Saccharomyces boulardii (SB), Lactobacillus, and Bifidobacterium.